likethegoddess/attain/readme.txt

 An accessible full site editing base theme.
 Please note that this is not a complete theme, only a head start.
-You need to add values to or remove setings in theme.json for the theme to work without JavaScript errots in the editor.
+You need to add values to or remove setings in theme.json for the theme to work without JavaScript errors in the editor.

 == Changelog ==
 1.0.0 Initial release